knapply/syknapptic/content/page/about.md

 ## Other Research

 My experience deployed to Afghanistan included a significant amount of time interacting with enemy combatants.
-I would actually argue that my exposure was greater than anyone else at this time as a result of my location, role as a medic, and some previous Dari language training.
+I would actually argue that my exposure was greater than anyone else at during that period as a result of my location, role as a medic, and some previous Dari language training.
 This experience has informed much of my personal research in the operational and social organization of paramilitary groups.
 As a student at MIIS, I have dedicated a great deal of time dissecting the ecosystem in which these organizations exist, with a special emphasis on Salafi jihadist groups operating in Syria.

 # syknapptic?